 3. The Environment Topology dialogue box will be open.
 For starting, choose the programming language by clicking on the proper tab in the upper part of the dialogue box:

-4. Here I can fully customize my environment settings.
+4. Here you can fully customize your environment settings.

 Balancing

-- If I want to set up the load balancing, simply pick the NGINX-balancer node by clicking the Balancing button (also, it is automatically enabled if I use more than one server).
-Then, specify the resources limits for vertical scaling of my server (fixed and dynamic amount of cloudlets I want to use) in the centre section of the Environment topology window.
+• If you want to set up the load balancing, simply pick the NGINX-balancer node by clicking the Balancing button (also, it is automatically enabled if you use more than one server).
+Then, specify the resources limits for vertical scaling of your server (fixed and dynamic amount of cloudlets you want to use) in the centre section of the Environment topology window.

-If I need an external IP address, switch on the Public IPv4 option (please note: this is a paid add-on).
+If you need an external IP address, switch on the Public IPv4 option (please note: this is a paid add-on).

 Application Servers